Minkov/pb-interactive-python/EN/02-Conditional-Statements/04-Conditional-Statements.md

 [slide]
 # Variable Lifetime
-Not all variables are accessible from all parts of our program, and not all variables exist for the same amount of time
+Not all variables are accessible from all parts of our program, and not all variables exist for the same amount of time.

-Where a variable is accessible and how long it exists depend on how it is defined
+Where a variable is accessible and how long it exists depend on how it is defined.

-A variable which is defined in the main body of a file is called a global variable
+A variable which is defined in the main body of a file is called a global variable.

 Here is an example of variables in different scopes:
 ```python